intro-to-git/intro-to-git.github.io/src/content/lessons/git-workflows.md

 The simplest workflow *(aside from just using git locally)*.
 Perfect for personal projects.

-- Branching strategy can be as simple as `push to main`.
+- Branching strategy can be as simple as `push to main` (trunk-based).

 - Repository can be hosted on any of the popular providers (e.g GitHub).